nduytg/home-docker-registry/README.md

 9. Can try to use Harbor, it has many featurs like: image scanning, retention policy, repo replication, avanced Auth config.
 It will be heavier in term of resources usage, however it provides more features for us

 10. We can write a helm chart for this to automate the whole deployment process

+# Further improvements - Optional task

+1. Improve the script to support json rule, no need to hard code the rules inside the script

+2. Build a Docker image then use K8s cronjob to run the retention script

+3. We can also try Harbor, which support retention policy by default

 # Reference